Automated document processing platform Rossum raises $100M

-Rossum Ltd., a platform used by enterprises to automatically process and “understand” all their inbound documents, has raised $100 million in a series A round of funding.
+Rossum, a platform used by enterprises to automatically process and “understand” all their inbound documents, has raised $100 million in a series A round of funding.
 Sources say that Rossum is now valued at somewhere between $500 million and $1 billion.

 Some 550 billion invoices alone change hands globally each year, spanning all manner of formats across paper and digital.
 Processing these documents, and extracting key data, is typically a time-consuming endeavor, something that Rossum is setting out to solve.